History Of The Ancient India by

 The

-Sangam literature of the Tamil language suggests that between two hundred BCE and 200 CE.
-The southern peninsula was as soon
+Sangam literature of the Tamil language suggests that between two hundred

 By

-using the 4th and 5th centuries, the Gupta Empire had created a complicated machine of administration and taxation within the Ganges
+using the 4th and 5th centuries, the Gupta Empire had created a complicated machine of administration and taxation within the

 This renovation was reflected in a vase of sculpture and architecture, considered a